On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Introduction

+Forecasting capabilities of the DMD has been investigated in several fields: \cite{electric-load} studied a short-term load forecasting model that employs DMD in time-delay embedded coordinates, integrated with the classical statistical method of Gaussian process regression; \cite{traffic-flow} proposed a low-rank DMD and reported better results in short-term traffic flow prediction compared to AR moving average and LSTM; \cite{offshore-wind-farm} present a data-driven real-time system identification approach to forecasting, based on streaming DMD (sDMD), where the algorithm works with data streams by adjusting the DMD continuously as new data are available, including also delay states to the matrices of measurements.

 For the ship hydrodynamics community, DMD offers a complementary efficient method to equation-based system identification approaches, e.g. \cite{araki2012estimating,araki2019improved}.
 The efficiency of the method in this context stems from the finite dimensionality of the set of relevant state variables together with the simplicity of operations required to model the system dynamics (as opposed to more data/resource-consuming ML approaches).
-This offers opportunity for integration into digital twin platforms for the data-driven modeling and prediction of ships in waves.
-A preliminary proof-of-concept on the use of the DMD for the analysis and forecast of the finite-dimensional set of trajectory/motion/force time histories of ships operating in waves has been presented by the authors in \cite{diez2022-OEME}, similarly to DMD applications to power grid load data \cite{dylewsky2020dynamic,mohan2018data}, financial trading strategies \cite{mann2016dynamic}, sales data \cite{vasconcelos2019dynamic}, and neural recordings \cite{brunton2016extracting}.
+This offers opportunity for integration into digital twin platforms \cite{fonseca2022standards} for the data-driven modeling and prediction of ships in waves, as well as its beneficial application to steady and transient control for ship operations (e.g., \cite{li2016receding,liang2021finite,he2021adaptive}).

+A proof-of-concept on the use of the DMD for the analysis and forecast of the finite-dimensional set of trajectory/ motion/ force time histories of ships operating in waves was presented by the authors in \cite{diez2022-OEME}.
+Similar approaches to applying the DMD to finite-dimensional variable sets may be found for power grid load data \cite{dylewsky2020dynamic,mohan2018data}, financial trading strategies \cite{mann2016dynamic}, sales data \cite{vasconcelos2019dynamic}, and neural recordings \cite{brunton2016extracting}.
+Nevertheless, the application of DMD to model and forecast ships operating in waves has been little discussed in the literature and a systematic analysis of its prediction and forecasting capabilities is still needed in this context.